 The Mascoma Lake Association is a not-for-profit 501.c.3 organization.
 Everything is done by volunteers.
 We do not have any paid staff members or offices.

-Our board meets monthly January through October.
-Board membership is open to any nominated (and elected) member in good standing with time and interest to contribute.
+The MLA Board meets monthly January through September.
+Board membership is open to any nominated (and elected) member in good standing who has time and interest to contribute.
 Click here to see current MLA Board members.

 Click HERE for a PDF of the Mascoma Lake Association bylaws.